gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 **Note:  If you are installing a multi-node configuration, it is important to remember that each node host *must* have the same cartridges installed.**

-For this lab, let’s also assume that we want to only allow scalable PHP applications that can connect to MySQL on our OpenShift Enterprise deployment.
+For this lab, assume that we want to only allow scalable PHP applications that can connect to MySQL on our OpenShift Enterprise deployment.
 Issue the following command to install the required cartridges:

 **Note:  Execute the following on the node host.**